WellingtonCarneiroBarbosa/laravel-8x-api/README.md

 ```

 p.s
-If you receive an unauthorized message, you should pass an header called "Service-Authorization" with content "localhost_secret" to use the api.
+If you receive an unauthorized message, you should pass a header called "Service-Authorization" with content "localhost_secret" to use the api.

 This is customized on app/Providers/RouteServiceProvider::boot and app/Http/Middlewares/Authenticate